amckenna41/iso3166-flags/README.md

 * `/downloads` - directory of zipped iso3166-1 and iso3166-2 flag icons files.
 * `/css` - css scripts for integrating the flags into front-end projects.
 * `/images` - directory for any images used in repo.

+* `index.html` - front-end demo for iso3166-flag-icons repo.
+* `iso3166-1.json` - json containing all ISO3166-1 country names, 2 letter codes and relative path to flag icon in repo.
+* `iso3166-2.json` - json containing all ISO3166-2 country names, 2 letter codes, all subdivision codes and common names as well as all info pulled per country via the restcountries api (https://restcountries.com/).
+* `iso3166-2_min.json` - minmised json containing all ISO3166-2 country names, 2 letter codes and all subdivision codes and common names.

 Issues
 ------